wp-plugins/zotpress/readme.txt

 = 1.1 =
 * Fixed up the readme.txt.
 Added a friendly redirect for new users.
 Made IE8-compliant.
 Moved some JS calls to footer.
 Now selectively loads some JS.
 Made tags and collections into lists for easier formatting.

+= 1.2 =
+* Optimized JavaScript functions.
+Fixed some grammatical errors on the Help page.
+More selective loading of JavaScript.
+And most importantly ... added a Zotpress widget option.
+This also means you can have more than one Zotpress call on a single page.

+== Upgrade Notice ==

+= 1.2 =
+Lots of little issues fixed.
+Plus, you can now use a Zotpress widget instead of shortcode.